nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Worker.suicide

 This property is a boolean.
 It is set when a worker dies, until then it is `undefined`.
-It is true if the worker was killed using the `.kill()` or  `.disconnect()` method, and false otherwise.
+It is true if the worker was killed using the `.destroy()` or  `.disconnect()` method, and false otherwise.

 ### Worker.startup

 This property is the timestamp set when the worker was forked.
 It is basically set by:

     worker.statup = Date.now();

 ### Worker.disconnect();

 When running the function the worker will make a graceful shutdown.
 This involves closing all TCP sockets, and stopping the IPC channel between master and worker.
 Using the `.send()` method will throw an error.

 Calling this method will emit first a `disconnect` event, followed by a `death` event.
 It will also set `suicide` to true.

 This method is automatically used when the worker gets a `SIGQUIT` signal.